igorii/Thought-Dump-3000/README.md

     "user"        : Set your login username
     "pass"        : Set your login password
-    "port"        : Set the port your server should listen on (default 3000) "dbport"      : Set the port that the mongod instance is listening on (default 27017) "db"          : Set the database name within the mongod instance to use (default "blog")
+    "secret"      : Set a unique string for securing sessions "port"        : Set the port your server should listen on (default 3000) "dbport"      : Set the port that the mongod instance is listening on (default 27017) "db"          : Set the database name within the mongod instance to use (default "blog")